 Programming and Visual Arts (PVA) connects students with opportunities to participate in the visual arts and programming on campus.
-Programs supported by PVA include a student-run film committee, weekly comedy shows-Barren Mind Improv and Farce Side Comedy Hour, and an annual silent art auction which showcases emerging ASU artists.
+Programs supported by PVA include a student-run film committee, weekly comedy shows-

+Barren Mind Improv and Farce Side Comedy Hour-and an annual silent art auction, which showcases emerging ASU artists.

 PVA also maintains the Memorial Union's Art Collection.
-Located throughout the Memorial Union, this permanent collection is comprised of paintings, fine art prints, photographs, sculptures, and tapestries.
-The collection includes works of faculty, alumni, and students from the ASU School of Art as well as other recognized artists.
-For more information, call 480/965-2255.
+Located throughout the Memorial Union, this permanent collection is composed of paintings, fine art prints, photographs, sculptures, and tapestries.
+The collection includes works of faculty, alumni, and students from the ASU School of Art, as well as works of other recognized artists.
+For more information, call 480/965-2255, or visit the Web site at www.asu.edu/mu/pva.